 Egg-less wheat noodles do not require a lot of ingredients and can be easily made within a short period of time.
 I only left the dough to rest for 10 to 15 minutes.
 Viola!
 Roll out the dough and cut them into strips.
 Adding shallot oil definitely improved the taste and enhanced the aroma of the noodles but this is optional.
 Shallot oil may be substituted with other types of oil or simply omit it.

 Udon noodles are made similarly.
-Shallot oil however, is not added to the dough and the dough is left to rest for a much longer time, 4 hours or more!
+Shallot oil, however, is not added to the dough and it is left to rest for a much longer time like for 4 hours or more.
 As the dough rests, gluten in the dough gets to strengthen.
 Kneading the dough thoroughly further strengthens the gluten.
 This provides more elasticity to the noodles.
 If you would like to chew into springy noodles, let the dough rest a little longer.
 You may also cut the dough into thicker slices to replicate the form of udon noodles.

 As seen in the video, preparing the noodles is rather simple.
 There is one important tip which I want to share with you.
-Once the dough is flattened, dust flour generously to prevent the dough from sticking to each layer once it is folded.
+Once the dough is flattened, dust flour generously to prevent it from sticking to each layer when it is folded.
 This would be really helpful when separating the noodles later.

 To store the noodles, allow the separated noodles to rest for an hour before packing them.
-If this step is skipped, homemade wheat noodles may clumped together due to the moisture in the dough.
-It may be refrigerated for up to 2 days or kept frozen for up to 6 months.
+If this step is skipped, the wheat noodles may clumped together due to the moisture in the dough.
+It may be kept refrigerated for up to 2 days or frozen for up to 6 months.